Get insider access

 SteelSeries Arctis Nova 3

 The SteelSeries Arctis Nova 7 Wireless and their variants are more versatile gaming headphones than the SteelSeries Arctis Nova 3.
 While both headphones are comfortable and well-built, you can use the Nova 7 and their variants wired or wirelessly.
 While their 7X variant is designed with Xbox consoles in mind, this model can also be used wirelessly with PlayStation consoles and PCs.
 They also support Bluetooth, meaning you can receive audio from your smartphone and console simultaneously.
-However, if you only want a wired connection, the Nova 3 still offer a similar sound and mic performance, all the while also supporting customizable RGB lighting.
+However, if you only want a wired connection, the Nova 3 offer a similar sound and better mic performance when connected this way while also supporting customizable RGB lighting.

 + Show more